LYNN HORAN

 My commitment to elevating women's voices continued as a cross-cultural family counselor and director of a women and children’s homeless and recovery shelter, where my own boundaries and relationship with burnout were once again tested.
 Within the intense 24-hour emergency shelter, I provided strength-based life coaching to women ages 15-65, and eventually realized my own need to re-fuel emotionally and spiritually.

 After completing a Master of Divinity degree in embodied spirituality and community ethics, I embarked on a decade-long path as an ordained Presbyterian clergy.
-I enjoyed supporting others' spiritual curiosity and need for meaningful ritual, while at the same time identifying important boundaries around my own personal and professional life.
-However, as the first female solo pastor of two congregations, I experienced systemic issues of gender bias among both parishioners and denominational leaders, revealing a pervasive narrative of female self-sacrifice.
+I enjoyed supporting others' spiritual curiosity and need for meaningful ritual, while at the same time identifying important boundaries around my own personal and professional life, particularly as a mother of young children.
+As the first female solo pastor of two congregations, I experienced systemic issues of gender bias among both parishioners and denominational leaders and harmful gendered expectations of servant-leadership, revealing a pervasive narrative of female self-sacrifice.

-With the help of some excellent spiritual directors and knowledge of family systems theory, I was able to recognize the unsustainable social systems at play and developed strategies to protect my own sense of well-being.
+With the help of an excellent therapist and leadership coach, and my own knowledge of organizational systems theory, I was able to recognize the unsustainable social dynamics at play and developed strategies to protect my own sense of well-being.
 After leaving ordained ministry, I completed my PhD in gender and organizational psychology, returning to my roots in women’s leadership development.
 My doctoral research focuses on interpersonal boundaries and psychological safety of empathetic women leaders, particularly those in community-oriented professions.

-As a women-centered leadership and life coach, I am extremely grateful for the countless women leaders, in both spiritual and secular contexts, who have trusted me with their personal and professional journeys, their hopes and disappointments and ultimately, their unfailing commitment to listen to their own embodied wisdom.
+As a researcher and women-centered leadership and life coach, I am extremely grateful for the countless women leaders and caregivers who have trusted me with their personal and professional journeys, their hopes and challenges and ultimately, their unfailing commitment to listen to their own embodied wisdom.
 I continue this work with each of you in mind, as we endeavor to live out our deepest purpose and callings.

 What people are saying...